enst80/mediawiki-extensions-Auth_remoteuser/README.md

     wfLoadExtension( 'Auth_remoteuser' );

-Take account of the global permissions for account creation.
+Take account of MediaWikis global permissions for account creation inside your `LocalSettings.php`.
 At least one of them must be `true` for anonymous users to led this extension create accounts for users as of yet unknown to the wiki database.
 If you set this to `false`, then automatic login works only for users who have a wiki account already.:

     $wgGroupPermissions['*']['createaccount'] = true;